-Parallel Processing with Bash
+Parallel Processing with POSIX Shell

 How named pipes enable a general-purpose forking worker model